duffleit/duffleit.github.io-deprecated/_posts/2016-11-11-missing-optionals-in-dotNet.md

 * The first one: There should always be an image, and if there is no image something went definitively wrong - you can stay with an exception.
 * The second one and in my experience the more frequent one: It’s happening quite rarely that an image is not available, but it can be missing and this is known – you should not go with exceptions here – because you already know at development time, that there’s maybe no image.
 Some people also call this defensive programming.

 Surprise, there is even a third scenario. __A mix of the above ones, where it gets tricky:__ Think of the LoadImage-method as a functionality that is __used by different parts__ within your application.
-Maybe some of them asking for URLS, which will always have to provide an image - but on the other hand, some parts are asking for URLs that won’t point to a image in some individual cases.
+Maybe some of them are asking for URLS, which will always have to provide an image - but on the other hand, some parts are asking for URLs that won’t point to a image in some individual cases.

 __Throwing an exception__ and handling this exception in the different application parts seems to be a legit solution?
 But what if those parts of our application, who can’t always expect an image, would instead always work with a Placeholder image?
 Wouldn’t it be nice to __return a Placeholder__ image from the LoadImage-method if no image was found?